FTSE stalls, Carpetright and Debenhams put UK consumer in spotlight

+* UK consumer still a worry as Debenhams warns on volatile trading

-LONDON (Reuters) - Britain's FTSE inched lower on Tuesday, weighed down by losses among pharma stocks, while updates from Carpetright (CPRC.L) and Debenhams (DEB.L) gave conflicting pictures of the health of British consumers as inflationary pressures start to bite.
+LONDON, June 27 (Reuters) - Stalling auto stocks and a weak travel and leisure sector weighed on Britain's FTSE, while updates from Carpetright and Debenhams gave conflicting pictures of the health of British consumers as inflationary pressures start to bite.

-A profit warning by German's Schaeffler (SHA_p.DE), which sent its shares spiralling down 12 percent, weighed on British car parts supplier GKN (GKN.L), which fell 4 percent, topping losers on the FTSE.
+A profit warning by German's Schaeffler, which sent its shares spiralling down 12 percent, also weighed on British car parts supplier GKN, as carmakers across Europe slid 1.5 percent.

-"While we were braced for GKN to have a tougher second quarter after a strong first quarter, we suspect Schaeffler's mention of pricing pressure will still send a shiver down the spine of most observers," Jefferies analysts said.
+"While we were braced for GKN to have a tougher second quarter after a strong first quarter, we suspect Schaeffler's mention of pricing pressure will still send a shiver down the spine of most observers," say Jefferies analysts.

 They added, however, that they hesitated to make a direct read-across to GKN.

-Travel and leisure stocks were among the worst performers, with tour operator TUI (TUIT.L) down 2 percent after Barclays cut its target price on the stock.
-A downgrade to sell from Investec weighed on gambling company William Hill (WMH.L) on the mid-caps as well.
+Travel and leisure stocks were among the worst performers, with tour operator TUI down 2.3 percent after Barclays cut its target price on the stock.
+A downgrade to sell from Investec weighed on gambling company William Hill on the mid-caps as well.

 Updates from small-caps Debenhams and Carpetright provided further pieces of the puzzle as investors continued to seek clarity on the resilience of the UK consumer.